 $2k professional development awards renewable annually

-To encourage, identify, and exchange effective practice in the use of data to inform teaching and learning, the Provost’s Office has awarded UMBC’s first learning analytics mini grants to five faculty (their proposed topics are included below):
+To encourage, identify, and share effective practices in the use of data to inform teaching and learning, the Provost's Office has once again awarded learning analytics mini grants to six faculty and two staff for the 2023-24 academic year (the three new grants and three renewals are described below):

 Katie Birger (Public Health): "Analyzing Factors Affecting Student Success in Public Health Courses."
 This new proposal aims to standardize PBHL 300: Research Methods in Health, to address observed inconsistencies that potentially impact students' success in the subsequent PBHL 420 course (Epidemiology).
 Birger plans to investigate these discrepancies by analyzing data from Blackboard sections of both courses, to identify variables such as instructor differences, textbook usage, attendance, homework submission, and access to Panopto recordings that might affect student success rates.
 The findings will help standardize effective learning activities and enhance the learning assessment plan.
 To do so, Birger aims to implement and test evidence-based curriculum changes in PBHL 300 and then monitor student performance in PBHL 420.
 The overall goal is to improve student knowledge and skills in public health, better preparing them for the workforce or graduate education and enhancing the continuous improvement of the Public Health curriculum.